-\begin{proof} Let $G$ be a bowtie-free graph.
-Suppose $v\in G$ is a vertex that is neither contained in a $K_4$ nor in a chimney.
-If $v$ is not contained in a triangle, then add a new copy of $K_4$ and identify $v$ with one of its vertices.
-Otherwise, $v$ is part of a triangle, say $vxz$, of $G$.
-In this case, add a new vertex $u$ together with edges $uv$, $ux$, and $uz$, making $vxzu$ isomorphic to a $K_4$.
+\begin{proof} We show that any finite bowtie-free graph is an induced subgraph of a special bowtie-free graph.
+Let $G$ be a finite bowtie-free graph.
+Suppose $v\in G$ is a vertex that is not contained in a triangle with a special edge.
+If $v$ belongs to a triangle (whose none of its edges are special), say $vxz$, then add a new vertex $u$ together with edges $uv$, $ux$, and $uz$, making $vxzu$ isomorphic to a $K_4$.
+Otherwise, $v$ is not contained in a triangle.
+In this case, add a new copy of $K_4$ and identify $v$ with one of its vertices.
 One can show that neither of these two actions will introduce a bowtie.
-Repeat this process until a special bowtie-free graph has been constructed. \end{proof}
+Repeat this process until every vertex is contained in a triangle with a special edge. \end{proof}